hql287/Manta/README.md

 * 🔒 Does not touch user’s data
 * 💰 Free! :)

-This is still in beta and it's far from perfect but I hope it did meet those requirements.
+  If you think Manta delivers these, let me know by putting a star on this project 😉

 ### Development

 It's very easy to get started with these 3 steps:

 * Clone this project to your local machine.
+* Run `yarn install` to install dependencies
+* Open terminal and `cd` to the cloned folder,
 * Run `yarn dev` in one tab to start `webpack-dev-server`.
-* Run `yarn start` in another tab to open the electron app.
+* Run `yarn start` in another tab to open the app.

-Feedbacks, issues or PRs are greatly appreciated! :)
+This is still in beta and it's far from perfect so feedbacks, issues or PRs are greatly appreciated! :)

 ### Support

-Manta has been tested only on macOS as I don't have any machine runs Windows/Linux.
-Future versions might include support for Windows if this project receives enough traction.
-In the meantime, if you find a bug, please file an issue.
+Future versions might include support for Windows/Linux if there's enough people request it.
+If you want to test it out on Windows/Linux you can following these steps:

+* Clone the project
+* Run `yarn install` to install dependencies.
+* Run `yarn release:win` if you want to build for Windows
+* Run `yarn release:linux` if you want to build for Linux

+In the project's root directory, open the `dist` folder and you should see the installer.